kristopherjohnson/KJMenuTableViewController/README.markdown

-# KJMenuTableViewController
+# KJMenuTableViewController Library

 ## Overview

-KJMenuTableViewController is a set of classes that simplifies the creation of "menus" in iOS applications using `UITableViewController`.
+KJMenuTableViewController is an Xcode project that contains set of classes that simplifies the creation of "menus" in iOS applications using `UITableViewController`.

 The `UITableViewController` class is a generic mechanism for presenting a scrollable list of rows of items.
 It is powerful and extensible, but it can be a chore to present a simple